davidmichaelhogan/apollo_meteor/README.md

  - MAKE ANALYTICS DATA REAL
  - Cookies to show to user once between pages

- - FUNCTION for ads to display over time...
-  - on impression update all ad display variables according to their display function (ie. display this many times over the course of a month)
-  - update ad unit display variable

-- Text display for cost

- TY

 Little things todo:
  - Try new font for Headline
+ - Text display for cost
  - Change Method to take current Advertiser ID - change ads category to use USER ID instead of advertiser id
  - Add button to last page of Stepper to return to ad table
  - Add category settings to ad stepper & ad editor